7 Habits of Highly Effective People for Ah Bengs (Courtesy of Wayangtimes.com)

 For a start, be courageous in stepping forth to correct what you feel are wrongfully done.
 Complaining and whining incessantly about your country, your company, your boss, or your colleagues doesn’t change anything.
 What you should do instead is to take useful steps forward that can improve things.

-Don’t let cancerous cells fester – get rid of them as soon as you can.
+Like cancerous cells in your body, you cannot afford to let these feelings fester – get rid of them as soon as you can.

 What tips do you have on living a proactive, engaged and influential life?